Diligence (Scots law): Removal and Auction

-Following submission of the valuation report to the Sheriff Court, the Sheriff Officer has six months in which to remove the attached articles from the debtor's premises and sell the attached articles at roup (Scots term for a public auction).
-Following the roup, the Sheriff Officer must submit another report to the Sheriff Court, ending the diligence process.
+Following submission of the valuation report to the sheriff court, the Sheriff Officer has six months in which to remove the attached articles from the debtor's premises and sell the attached articles at roup (Scots term for a public auction).
+Following the roup, the sheriff officer must submit another report to the sheriff court that ends the diligence process.

 Attachment of articles inside a dwelling house: Exceptional attachment

-A special form of attachment exists in order to recover corporeal movebale property inside a debtor's home.
-This is known as exceptional attachment and can be legally executed following the creditor obtaining an exceptional attachment order from the debtor's local Sheriff Court.
+A special form of attachment exists to recover corporeal moveable property inside a debtor's home, which is known as exceptional attachment and can be legally executed following the creditor obtaining an exceptional attachment order from the debtor's local Sheriff Court.
 The rules for exceptional attachment are found in Part 3 of the Debt Arrangement and Attachment (Scotland) Act 2002.

 Obtaining an Exceptional Attachment Order

-In order to obtain articles kept inside a debtor's home, the creditor must raise diligence proceedings in the Sheriff Court.
+To obtain articles kept inside a debtor's home, the creditor must raise diligence proceedings in the sheriff court.
 Obtaining an exceptional attachment order allows the creditor to: